GovTechSG/ship-hats-overview/use-techpass-to-access-ship-hats-and-tools.md

     ![nexus iq](nexus-iq-tp.png)

-    You will be prompted to sign in to your TechPass if you have not logged in.
-If you are logging in to TechPass for the first time, refer to the [TechPass user guide](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/#/).
+    If you have not logged into your TechPass, you will be prompted to sign in.
+For more details, refer to the [TechPass user guide](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/#/) if you are logging in to TechPass for the first time.

 1. Authenticate and approve your TechPass login using your Microsoft authenticator app with your SG Govt M365 profile.
 1. After you have authenticated, you will be redirected to your Nexus IQ dashboard.